Bloom’s Taxonomy

 Synopsis

 Bloom’s Taxonomy comprises sets of educational objectives that span three domains – cognitive, affective, and psychomotor (see below) – but often only the cognitive domain is considered.
 That is, most commonly, Bloom’s Taxonomy is understood as a hierarchal model of educational learning objectives that identifies distinct modes of engaging with knowledge.
 Originally developed in the mid-1900s, the current (2001) version comprises six subdomains: Remember, Understand, Apply, Analyze, Evaluate, Create.
-This list has been subject to numerous revisions since its original publication, and illustrative revisions include:
+This list has been subject to numerous revisions and imitations since its original publication, and illustrative examples include:

 • Revised Bloom’s Taxonomy (David Krathwohl, 2000s) – a two-dimensional model by adding a “Knowledge Dimension” (comprising four types: Factual, Conceptual, Procedural, Metacognitive) to the cognitive processes identified in Bloom’s Taxonomy, resulting in many more, finer-grained categories of consideration.